-- 6. In the event of incapacity for work, the agency worker is entitled to: - 90% of the time-based wage during the first 52 weeks of incapacity for work and at least the statutory minimum wage applicable to him. - 80% of the time-based wage during weeks 53 up to and including 104. - 7.
-The first day of incapacity is a waiting day, during which the agency worker is not entitled to continued payment of wages. - 8. a.
-In this article, time-based wage as referred to in Section 7:629 of the Dutch Civil Code is taken to mean the effective wage, in any case supplemented by allowances (as referred to in Article 16, paragraph 1 under c), monetary ADV compensation (as referred to in Article 16, paragraph 1 under b), waiting day compensation, and other payments that the agency worker would have earned by virtue of the negotiated wage or user company remuneration, if he had not been incapacitated for work.
+- 2. In the event of incapacity for work, the agency worker is entitled to: - 90% of the time-based wage during the first 52 weeks of incapacity for work and at least the statutory minimum wage applicable to him. - 80% of the time-based wage during weeks 53 up to and including 104. - 3.
+The first day of incapacity is a waiting day (within the meaning of Section 7:629, subsection 9 of the Dutch Civil Code), during which the agency worker is not entitled to continued payment of wages. - 4.
+Ceases to have effect. - 5. a.
+In this article, time-based wage as referred to in Section 7:629 of the Dutch Civil Code is taken to mean the effective wage, in any case supplemented by allowances (as referred to in Article 16, paragraph 1 under c.), monetary ADV compensation (as referred to in Article 16, paragraph 1 under b.) and other payments that the agency worker would have earned by virtue of the negotiated wage or user company remuneration, if he had not been incapacitated for work.
 The allowances and payments referred to here do not include expense allowances. - b.
+The time-based wage is due on the basis of the agreed scope of work.

+c. lf:

-The time-based wage is due on the basis of the agreed scope of work. - c.
-If: - no scope of work has been agreed or the scope of work is not unambiguous, or if - the actual scope of work in the period of thirteen calendar weeks prior to the week of reporting sick structurally deviates from the agreed scope of work, the time-based wage is due on the basis of the average of all hours for which wages have been paid in the past thirteen calendar weeks.
+- no scope of work has been agreed or the scope of work is not unambiguous, or if - the actual scope of work in the period of thirteen calendar weeks prior to the week of reporting sick structurally deviates from the agreed scope of work, the time-based wage is due on the basis of the average of all hours for which wages have been paid in the past thirteen calendar weeks.
 Overtime is excluded, unless overtime is structural.